D.C. police officer trapped in fleeing vehicle pleads with driver to stop

 Police have charged the wounded driver, Natango Robinson, 35, of Southeast, with several criminal counts, including felony assault on an officer while armed, kidnapping while armed, unlawful possession of a firearm and resisting arrest.

 Authorities said Robinson remained hospitalized as of Friday and had not made his initial appearance in D.C.
 Superior Court.
-It could not be determined if he has an attorney and efforts to reach relatives were not successful.
-Police said they do not believe his injuries are life threatening.
+It could not be determined whether he has an attorney, and efforts to reach relatives were not successful.
+Police said they do not believe his injuries are life-threatening.

 D.C.
 Police Chief Robert J. Contee III told reporters Friday that the incident presents unique challenges for authorities who hadn’t before contemplated an officer getting taken in a moving vehicle.